spesmilo/electrum-docs/seedphrase.rst

  - BIP39 seed phrases do not include a version number.
 This means that software should always know how to generate keys and addresses.
-BIP43 suggests that wallet software will try various existing derivation schemes, within the BIP32 framework.
-This is vastly inefficient, and it rests on the assumption that future wallets will support all previously accepted derivation methods.
+BIP43 suggests that wallet software will try various existing derivation schemes within the BIP32 framework.
+This is extremely inefficient and rests on the assumption that future wallets will support all previously accepted derivation methods.
 If, in the future, a wallet developer decides not to implement a particular derivation method because it is deprecated,